Ablogtowatch giveaway the Wryst Airborne FW3 follow-up and review

 Categories : Wryst Swiss Watches News

-winner of the Wryst Airborne FW3 Limited Edition giveaway watch on aBlogtoWatch in May 2013.
+Winner of the Wryst Airborne FW3 giveaway watch on aBlogtoWatch in May 2013

 One day, along came a wildly designed watch from WRYST, in striking green and black.
 The case was unique; flared exoskeleton in DLC coating protecting the crown and pushers.
-I like big watches, and this one was a nice 45mm.
+I like big watches, and this one was an excellent 45mm.
 What's more, it's limited to 75 pieces.

-The question posted was whether you like your sport watches conservatively or wildly designed - with an example or two.
+The question posed was whether you like your sports watches conservatively or wildly designed - with an example or two.
 Frankly, I couldn't resist answering this as it hit an acupoint in my heart, whether or not there was a free watch to be won.
 My reply:

 "Quite frankly it came to a point when I'm finding most watch designs boring, especially the case design where everyone seems to be so lazy and use what's available.
 You have brands like Harry Winston with deliciously nice dials and faces and everything else, but just lacking in the case design.
 Why?
 Love how Linde Werdelin takes the effort to make the case and strap exciting.
 So yes, more brands should make their watches 'wildly designed'.

-A month passed and then I received an email from Kristin saying that I was picked as the winner of this watch.
-Could hardly believe my eyes.
-Somewhere at the back of my head I kept linking it to those 'Congratulations you won 10,000,000,000.00 and a Toyota Prius' emails I've been getting.
-Of course I replied, and then Ariel replied congratulating me.
-I started believing.
+A month passed, and then I received an email from Kristin saying that I was picked as the winner of this watch.
+I could hardly believe my eyes.
+Somewhere at the back of my head, I kept linking it to those 'Congratulations you won 10,000,000,000.00 and a Toyota Prius' emails I've been getting.
+Of course, I replied, and then Ariel replied, congratulating me.
+I started believing it.

-Next day, WRYST contacted me and followed with posting a neat banner of the watch against the Singapore Marina Bay Sands backdrop with my name on it.
-Ok, it's gotta be real now.
+The next day, WRYST contacted me and followed by posting a neat banner of the watch against the Singapore Marina Bay Sands backdrop with my name on it.
+Ok, now this win on Ablogtowatch giveaway has to be real now.